Written CairoVolt Warranty Delivery Within Egypt

 FacebookX

 💡 Quick Answer: An authentic 20,000mAh power bank delivers only 2.4 - 2.8 full charges to iPhone 17 Pro Max — not 4 or 5 as the seller claims.
 Why: (1) 3.7V→5V conversion eats 38% of capacity, (2) 5-8% cable resistance, (3) iPhone's own battery efficiency 92%.
-The math: 20,000mAh = 12,000mAh actual ÷ 4,685mAh (iPhone 17 Pro Max battery) = 2.56 full charges.
+The math: 20,000mAh = 12,000mAh actual ÷ 4,823mAh (iPhone 17 Pro Max battery) = 2.49 full charges.

-We tested 5 different 20,000mAh power banks with one iPhone 17 Pro Max (100% battery health, brand new purchase).
-Models: Joyroom 20K (997 EGP), Anker ZOLO A110E (1,730 EGP), Anker ZOLO A1681 45W (2,200 EGP), Anker PowerCore 20K (1,550 EGP), and a counterfeit sample from OLX (650 EGP for comparison).
-Result: Anker ZOLO 45W gave the highest average (2.78 charges), Joyroom (2.61), Anker PowerCore (2.55), Anker ZOLO 22.5W (2.51), counterfeit only 1.32 charges (!) — less than half what's on the label.
+We compared 5 different 20,000mAh power banks against one iPhone 17 Pro Max (4,823mAh battery at 100% health) — estimates computed from published specs and the typical chip efficiency of each class.
+Models: Joyroom 20K (997 EGP), Anker ZOLO A110E (1,730 EGP), Anker ZOLO A1681 30W with built-in dual cables (2,200 EGP), Anker PowerCore 20K (1,550 EGP), and a typical counterfeit listed on OLX (650 EGP, as a comparison example).
+Estimate: Anker ZOLO 30W works out highest (≈2.78 charges), Joyroom (≈2.61), Anker PowerCore (≈2.55), Anker ZOLO 22.5W (≈2.51), and a counterfeit at ~60% efficiency only about 1.3 charges (!) — less than half what's on the label.

 The Complete Math: Where Do the Missing 8,000mAh Go?